nvbn/nvbn.github.io/_posts/2014-11-05-protocols-for-testing.md

 keywords:   clojure, clojurescript, test, mock
 ---

-When I write tests for code in clojurescript and core.async I feel little pain &mdash;
+When I write tests for the code in clojurescript and core.async I feel little pain &mdash;
 `with-redefs` doesn't work correctly with go-blocks.
-For example I have function:
+For example I have a function:

 ```clojure
 (defn get-subtitles